Tim Prater Reporting Back from KCC: May 2025

 Various casework over weekend 3/5/25, including checking progress on Sandgate 20mph scheme.

-Also reviewed correspondence on Saltwood traffic issues from the Parish Chair, and requested a copy of the most recent HIP so I would make representations for further speed calming measures.
+Also reviewed correspondence on Saltwood traffic issues from the Parish Chair, and requested a copy of the most recent HIP so I can make representations for further speed calming measures.

 Requested a meeting with Kent Highways Officers on Highways Improvement works locally, including a specific drain that needs cleaning in Dixwell Road.

-Attended KCC on Tuesday 6th May for induction, signing in, DBS, etc. Listened to various chat regarding the potential new Council Leader, with it seems around 15 candidates from within Reform interested in the role.
-Fun times.
+Attended KCC on Tuesday 6th May for induction, signing in, DBS, etc. Listened to various chat regarding the potential new Council Leader (more below).

 Attended the Folkestone Town Council AGM on Tuesday 5th (as a Folkestone Town Councillor) and witnessed the installation of the new Mayor of Folkestone Lucy McGirr, and Deputy Mayor Jacqui Meade.
 Briefly updated MP Tony Vaughan on progress on the Sandgate 20mph zone.